JosephOConnell/Blackrock-Castle/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [GitHub](https://josephoconnell.github.io/Blackrock-Castle/)
+The live link can be found here - [Blackrock Castle](https://josephoconnell.github.io/Blackrock-Castle/)

 ### Content and Media Credits